 Specify the drive for offline OS image servicing

 In the Configuration Manager console, go to the Administration workspace, expand Site Configuration, and select the Sites node.
-In the ribbon, click Configure Site Components and select Operating System Deployment.
+In the ribbon, select Configure Site Components and then choose Operating System Deployment.

 On the Offline Servicing tab, specify the option for A local drive to be used by offline servicing of images.

 By default, this setting is Automatic.
 With this value, Configuration Manager selects the drive on which it's installed.